neondatabase/website/content/docs/introduction/billing.md

 ## Project storage

-The _Project storage_ billing metric measures the amount of data and history stored in your Neon projects.
+_Project storage_ measures the amount of data and history stored in your Neon projects.
 Project storage includes:

 - **Current data size**